JonCarel/JonCarel.github.io/README.md

 #### Data Visualization

-To tie everyting up here are some visualizations using Tabluea
+To tie everyting up here are some visualizations using Tableau Public